 Summer Color Palette

 Tailoring your wardrobe to your own individual color palette allows you to explore your personal style while honing your creativity.
 In the Color Me Beautiful book by Carole Jackson, the Winter and Summer color palettes are composed of cool colors, but the latter is powdery and muted.
-While Winter colors are clear, true, and vivid, Summer colors are always less intense.
+While Winter colours are clear, true, and vivid, Summer colors are always less intense.